 So the big difference between bipolar disorder and major depression is the presence of mania.
 This manic episode has treatment implications.
 In fact, the treatment of these disorders is completely different.
 While major depression needs antidepressants, manic-depression requires a mood stabilizer such as lithium and valproate (Depakene).
-Recently, newer antipsychotics, for example quetapine (Seroquel), aripiprazole (Abilify), risperidone (Risperidal), and olanzapine (Zypreza) have been shown to be effective for acute mania.
+Recently, newer antipsychotics, for example, quetiapine (Seroquel), aripiprazole (Abilify), risperidone (Risperdal), and olanzapine (Zyprexa) have been shown to be effective for acute mania.

 In general, giving an antidepressant to bipolar, or manic-depressed, patients can make their condition worse because this medication can precipitate a switch to a manic episode.
 Although there are some exceptions to the rule (extreme depression, lack of response to mood stabilizers, among others), it is preferable to avoid antidepressants among bipolar patients.

 When considering the use of an antidepressant in a depressed bipolar patient, clinicians should combine the medication with a mood stabilizer and should use an antidepressant (e.g. Bupropion - Wellbutrin) that has a low tendency to cause a switch to mania.